Code-Institute-Submissions/richard-geddis-MS1/readme.md

 * Navigate easily throughout the website.

 ### Skeleton Plane:
-I started to develop my wireframes at this stage.
+I started to develop my wireframes at this point.
 I used Balsamiq wireframes to create  each page.
-The main aim is  to make sure the main content is somewhat similar in design to create consistency, and is executed to a high level.
+The main aim was to make sure the main content is similar in design so as to be able to create consistency, and is execute the website to a highest level I could achieve.
 I thought that the user should have an easy and simple navigation bar with 4 choices one of which is a dropdown menu.
 Here is a list of what is on each page: